-The function included attendance by a group of R.A.A.F. ex-personnel who were stationed at the Station during WWII.
+The function included attendance by a group of R.A.A.F. ex-personnel who were stationed here during WWII.

 Current use of the Buildings

-The bunkers have been re-purposed to accommodate local groups.
-Scouts have been in occupation from before 1976.
-The Guides' use of the small building commenced some years later.
+The bunkers have been re-purposed to accommodate local community groups.
+Scouts have been in occupation from before 1976 and the Girl Guides' use of the small building commenced some years later.